Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Results

 \subsubsection{Parameter Sweep}

-As in the parameter-error task we find that the hybrid RC generally performs better than either the base ODE model or the standard RC (Fig.~\ref{fig:valid_time_sweep}), although this is more variable than in the parameter-error task.
+As in the parameter-error task we find that the hybrid RC generally performs better than the standard RC (Fig.~\ref{fig:valid_time_sweep}), although this is more variable than in the parameter-error task and the performance of the two is more similar.
 This is true even on the \textit{out of domain} heteroclinic cycles and partial synchrony regimes not accessible by the expert model alone.
-Both the standard and hybrid RC failed to learn the asynchronous regime, achieving $0.0$ s valid time across nearly all parameter settings (Fig.~\ref{fig:valid_time_sweep} \textbf{b}, \textbf{f}, \textbf{j}, \textbf{n}).
-The base ODE model achieves higher valid times on the asynchronous regime, however it is clear that it is also not accurate as it predicts slow, synchronous trajectories; it fails to capture the qualitative character of the regime (Supplementary Fig.~\ref{supp_fig:async_traj}).
+In the asynchronous case, the standard RC outperforms the hybrid RC, except for cases with spectral radii above 1.0.
+The base ODE model achieves higher valid times than the standard or hybrid RC across the partial synchrony regime sweeps (Fig.~\ref{fig:valid_time_sweep} \textbf{d}, \textbf{h}, \textbf{i}, \textbf{p}), and occasionally for the asynchronous (Fig.~\ref{fig:valid_time_sweep} \textbf{b}, \textbf{f}, \textbf{j}, \textbf{n}) and heteroclinic cycles regimes (Fig.~\ref{fig:valid_time_sweep} \textbf{c}, \textbf{g}, \textbf{k}, \textbf{o}).
+It is clear however, that the long term prediction of the base ODE model is not accurate as it fails to capture the qualitative character of these regimes (Supplementary Figures ~S11, ~S12, ~S13).